Best Smart Rings 2026: Top Picks by Use Case & Cost

 Buy this ring if you want the longest-running, lowest-cost route into the category and you are comfortable doing your own interpretation of the metrics.
 See our full RingConn Gen 2 review.

-The Amazfit Helio Ring sits at around £199 and is the most athletically focused entry, with the same Zepp App ecosystem Amazfit uses across its watch line.
+The Amazfit Helio Ring has an RRP of £269 but is widely discounted to around £140 in the UK as of June 2026, which makes it the cheapest credible ring in this guide and the most athletically focused entry.
+It runs the same Zepp App ecosystem Amazfit uses across its watch line.
 The pitch is integration: if you already wear an Amazfit watch in training and want a ring to capture sleep and recovery without doubling up on wrist hardware overnight, the Helio Ring slots into the same app with no extra subscription.

 The trade-off is that the Helio Ring is the youngest product in this list and its sensor accuracy reviews are mixed in independent UK reporting.
 Owners running it alongside chest-strap heart-rate monitors during workouts have flagged occasional spikes that don't track the strap data, which is a real issue if you rely on the ring for exercise heart-rate.
 As a passive recovery and sleep companion to a more accurate workout device, however, it does the job at the lowest price in the segment.